 The major priority was making sure old content was updated so that information was correct and Google helped more people find it.
 (You can read here how I doubled my page views over the course of 8 weeks.)

 Then following from that was adding adverts and affiliate links to the website in order to earn a passive income – ie money would still be coming in to pay bills even if I wasn’t posting new content every week.
 I’m pleased to say that it’s taken a good part of a year but I have hit my goals in terms of passive income and feel fairly confident (hopeful?!) that this will keep ticking over without much input from me during maternity leave.
+I therefore won’t be claiming any statutory maternity pay as technically I’ll still be working & earning.

 I’ve also been unsubscribing to unnecessary emails and distribution lists left, right and centre to make my inbox more manageable and will update all my social channels with links to this post once I switch on my out of office so people know why I’ve disappeared.